onsi/ginkgo/index.md

 Let's break this down:

 - We import the `ginkgo` and `gomega` packages into the global name space.
 While incredibly convenient, this is not - strictly speaking - necessary.
+- Similarly, we import the `books` package since we are using the special `books_test` package to isolate our tests from our code.
+For convenience we import the `books` package into the namespace.
+You can opt out of either these decisions by editing the generated test file.
 - We add a *top-level* describe container using Ginkgo's `Describe(text string, body func()) bool` function.
 The `var _ = ...` trick allows us to evaluate the Describe at the top level without having to wrap it in a `func init() {}`

 The function in the `Describe` will contain our specs.
 Let's add a few now to test loading books from JSON: